 You may have seen some media attention given to National Tradies Health Month.
-I have been closely involved with this, due to consultancy work I do on injury prevention in the construction industry.
-On August 2, along with Paul Breen from Productivity Bootcamp, I did a TV interview on Channel 9's Today Extra speaking about the high risk for injury in construction, and the importance of prevention.
+I have been closely involved with this, due to the consultancy work I do on injury prevention in the construction industry.
+On August 2, I did a TV interview on Channel 9's Today Extra speaking about the high risk for injury in construction, and the importance of prevention.